-100 Greatest Gangster Films: Charley Varrick, #78
+100 Greatest Gangster Films: Charley Varrick, #78 - California Literary Review

 Booze and broads and good times.
 Those were the 1920s in America.
 And Al Capone was in the middle of it all.

 Dozens of actors have portrayed the Chicago gangster in movies based either directly or indirectly on his life and times.
 There was Paul Muni in Scarface and Robert De Niro in The Untouchables.
-Others include Neville Brand, Jason Robards, Ben Gazzara and, most recently, British actor Stephen Graham who plays the young Al Capone in HBO’s Boardwalk Empire.
+Others include Neville Brand, Jason Robards, Ben Gazzara, and, most recently, British actor Stephen Graham who plays the young Al Capone in HBO’s Boardwalk Empire.

 But for our money, nobody captured Al Capone’s character better than Rod Steiger did.